nuneskris/nuneskris.github.io/_publications/Collect-Data-Extraction-Batch.md

 3. Implement strict access controls to limit who can access the data and the transfer mechanisms.

 # Reliability and Monitoring
-1. Implement retry logic to handle transient network issues and ensure that data transfer can resume from the point of failure.
+1. Implement retry logic to handle network issues and ensure that data transfer can resume from the point of failure.
-2. Keep detailed logs of the transfer process to monitor for errors and to have an audit trail.
+3. Keep detailed logs of the transfer process to monitor for errors and to have an audit trail.
-3. Use monitoring tools to keep track of the transfer status, performance, and any anomalies.
+4. Use monitoring tools to keep track of the transfer status, performance, and any anomalies.

 # Automation and Scheduling
 1. Automate the batch transfer process to minimize manual intervention and reduce the risk of human error.
 2. Schedule transfers during off-peak hours to minimize the impact on network performance and to ensure timely updates.
+3. Ensure there are handshakes on whether the

 # Testing and Validation
 1. Conduct test transfers to ensure that the process works as expected and that the data integrity is maintained.